cirquit/clara/README.md

     - used for tests as this is a testing framework
     - already included in the source, no need to download anything
 * [blaze](https://bitbucket.org/blaze-lib/blaze/overview)
+    - we currently don't have this dependecy, but we already prepared the `FindLAPACK.cmake` and `FindBLAS.cmake` to add it if you want to extend it with anything matrix related.
+Otherwise remove the linking in `libraries/CMakeLists.txt`
 ```bash
 > wget https://bitbucket.org/blaze-lib/blaze/downloads/blaze-3.3.tar.gz
 > tar -xvf blaze-3.3.tar.gz